ONElua/AdrenalineBubbleManager/README.md

 ## INFERNO Fixed Version
 This fork is the INFERNO fixed version of Adrenaline Bubble Manager.
 It fixes ABM-created bubbles that were labeled as INFERNO but actually booted through NP9660, and patches existing ABM bubbles in place when the bubble list is scanned.

+## PSP INPUT LAG AND SCALING FIXED!
+You can now get PSP-exact image quality and PSP-exact input latency using the following settings In Adrenaline menu:
+- Graphics Filtering: Sharp Bilinear Simple ( No Scanlines )
+- Smooth Graphics: No
+- F.Lux Filer Color: None
+In official Sony PSP compat settings:
+Bilinear filtering: OFF

+We've forked Adrenaline here to bypass Vita2D entirely and instead uses Sony's direct IFTU display path and changes its sampling from bilinear to point/nearest-neighbour.
+The Vita resolution is exactly 2x PSP, so it becomes a perfect 2x integer scale.
+This version of ABM automatically installs this updated version of Adrenaline v7.
+This version assumes you are using TheFloW's Adrenaline, compatibility with isage's fork is not asserted.
 ![header](ContentSelection.png)

 ### Description ###